wesleydeal/deal.digital/content/blog/wintricks/index.md

 You'll need a browser that isn't the ad-ridden spyware that is Edge--try [LibreWolf](https://librewolf.net/) or [Brave](https://brave.com/) with crypto wallet disabled.

+[MSEdgeRedirect](https://github.com/rcmaehl/MSEdgeRedirect?tab=readme-ov-file) is a must if you happen to use the built-in Start menu search or weather widgets but don't want them to open links in Edge.

 ## UX Tweaks

-[Windhawk] will help you reclaim screen real estate by setting *taskbar height and icon size* to 36 and 20 respectively (pair with button width 32 for best results).
+[Windhawk](https://windhawk.net/) will help you reclaim screen real estate by setting taskbar height and icon size to 36 and 20 respectively (pair with button width 32 for best results).

 [AltSnap](https://github.com/RamonUnch/AltSnap) will allow you to drag and snap windows around using the Alt (or if configured, Super) key so that you don't have to target the edge of the window just to resize or find the titlebar to move it.
-It takes a little getting used to, but it makes things a good bit quicker.
+If you're used to Linux desktop environments, it's a little itchy to live without this feature.

 [PowerToys](https://learn.microsoft.com/en-us/windows/powertoys/) has lots of goodies including a color picker, window snapping tools, bulk renaming, file preview, and a macOS Spotlight search clone.